rho-contracts/rho-contracts/README.md

     The full value being checked was:
     [ 1, 2, 3, 45.2, 5, 6 ]

-A `c.tuple()` checks that the array has exactly the given number of items, no more no less, and that each item passes its corresponding contract:
+A `c.tuple()` contract checks that the array has at least the given number of items (having extra items is OK).
+Then it checks that each item passes its corresponding contract:

     > c.tuple(c.number, c.string).check([10, "ten"])   // ok
     [ 10, 'ten' ]